FarhaKousar1601/Machine-Learning-Laboratory-21AIL66-/README.md

 3. **Decision Tree (ID3 Algorithm)**
    - **Aim**: Construct the decision tree using training data sets under supervised learning.
    - **Program**: Write a program to demonstrate the ID3 algorithm.
-Use an appropriate data set for building the decision tree and classify a new sample.
+Use an appropriate dataset for building the decision tree and classify a new sample.

 4. **Artificial Neural Network (Backpropagation)**
    - **Aim**: Understand the working principle of Artificial Neural Networks with feed-forward and feed-backward principles.